Richard Roby: Professional career

 "Akita star" played for the Akita Northern Happinets of Japan in 2013-16 and won bj league Eastern Conference championship title for two years in a row.
 He also acquired his Japanese driver's license in Wariyama, Akita.
-He loves to play in this Far East country, and he signed with the SAN-EN NeoPhoenix in 2016.

-He came terms with the Osaka Evessa on December 9, 2016.

 The Basketball Tournament (TBT) (2017–present)

 In the summer of 2017, Roby played in The Basketball Tournament on ESPN for Team Colorado (Colorado Alumni).
 He competed for the $2 million prize, and for Team Colorado and as a No. 1 seed in the West Region, Roby helped take Team Colorado to the Super 16 Round, but was defeated by Armored Athlete 84–75.